Best High-Protein Foods at Costco for Easy Meal Prep

 | Works in multiple meals | Helps you use the same protein in bowls, wraps, salads, and dinners |

-| Reasonable cost per serving | Keeps your grocery budget under control |
+| Reasonable cost per gram of protein | Keeps your grocery budget under control |

 | Simple ingredient list | Makes meals easier to track and plan |